 What should you keep in mind while you are taking your DISC test?

 The DISC test will have you answer questions about yourself by selecting which statement sounds the most like you, and which statement sounds the least like you.

 As you can see, the results of your DISC test will be based off of your answers to questions about your personality and behavior.
-The assessment will determine what your personality type is by analyzing your responses.
-However, as you can imagine, your personality and behavior will be different depending on the situation you are in.
+The assessment will determine your personality type by analyzing your responses.
+However, your personality and behavior will be different depending upon the situation you are currently in.
 When you are hanging out with your friends on a Saturday, you may be outgoing, enthusiastic and charismatic.
 But when you at are at work, you may find yourself being more decisive, commanding, and argumentative.
-These are both authentic personality types, and aspects of your personality.
-But if you took the test while keeping in mind your behavior with close friends on the weekend versus taking the test while keeping in mind your behavior during a work meeting, you would get different results.
+These are both authentic personality types and aspects of your personality.
+If you take the test while keeping in mind your behavior with close friends on the weekend versus taking the test while keeping in mind your behavior during a work meeting, you will get different results.

 While you are taking your test, you should attempt to keep in mind your thinking and behavior in the scenario for which you are taking the DISC test.
 If you are taking the DISC test for hiring purposes, try to keep in mind your thinking and behavior in a workplace scenario.
 If you are taking the test as part of marriage counseling, try to honestly respond based on your thinking and behavior with your spouse.

 There aren’t any wrong answers, nor are there personality types that are better or worse than others.
 They are just different.

 BUT the most important thing to keep in mind while you are taking the test is the scenario you will be using this information for.
 If you are taking the test for work, answer the questions based off of how you act at work.
 The better the test taker is at staying in the frame of mind that they are in when they are in a specific situation, the more accurate their assessment will be.

 How do you use the DISC assessment?
 What are its applications?